hocus-dev/hocus/README.dev.md

 Hocus will create a file called `config.yaml` in this directory.

 Then start Hocus with the environment variable `INIT_CONFIG_DIR_PATH`.
-Make sure it's an absolute path.
+Make sure it is an absolute path.

 ```bash
 INIT_CONFIG_DIR_PATH="$INIT_CONFIG_DIR_PATH" HOCUS_HOSTNAME="localhost" ops/bin/local-up.sh